On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Experiment

 \subsubsection{Comparison Results on Random instances}

 The instances in Table~\ref{tab:comparasion_rules} are random square matrices.
 However, Table~\ref{tab:comparasion_rules_general} presents a comparison of the random rows and columns of the constraint matrices.
+Red indicates the best results, and blue indicates suboptimal results.
+The first two columns represent rows and columns of the constraint matrix.
+The third column to the ninth column respectively represent the minimum number of pivot iterations of Python's linprog function, the Danzig rule~\cite{DantzigRule}, the Bland rule~\cite{BlandRule}, the steepest-edge rule~\cite{steepestEdgeRule_1}, the greatest improvement rule~\cite{GreatestImprovementRule}, the devex rule~\cite{DevexRule_2} and our MCTS rule.
+The initial feasible basis of Python's linprog function is determined by its own setting, while others are based on the method proposed in Section 5.1.
+The last column is execution time of the MCTS rule.

 Tables~\ref{tab:comparasion_rules} and \ref{tab:comparasion_rules_general} show that the number of pivot iterations obtained by the MCTS rule is superior to that obtained by the classical pivot rules in all general instances.
 In terms of square instances, the pivot iterations found by the MCTS rule were only 54.55\% of the minimum iterations of other popular pivot rules.
 In addition, for other random dimension instances, our result was only 55.56\% of the others’ best results.

 We conclude that the results of the MCTS rule are not limited to input instances.
 It performed best on all randomly generated problems because the MCTS rule selects the entering basis variable by exploring and evaluating the entire feasible action space rather than providing a fixed rule based on certain specific features.
 However, the number of pivot iterations obtained by other classical methods cannot exceed the result of the MCTS rule.
 We first proposed an efficient and generalized method for determining the minimum number of pivot iterations of the simplex method.
 Furthermore, for the first time, this method provides the best label design for pivot rules based on supervised learning.